pktgen/Pktgen-DPDK/lib/cli/cli.rst

 The above structure is used to create the tree structure at initialization time.
-The struct cli_tree or cli_tree_t typedef can be used to setup a new directory tree or agument the default tree.
+The struct cli_tree or cli_tree_t typedef can be used to setup a new directory tree or argument the default tree.

 The elements are using a set of macros c_dir, c_file, c_cmd, c_alias and c_end.
 These macros help fill out the cli_tree_t structure for the given type of item.